New York-based Rockwell Group is appointed as interior architect for project's first skyscraper

 The district’s main podium, 28 metres above ground, features a two-level central plaza that will be larger than New York Times Square, circled by world class outlets, connected to a retail mall below, all with direct access to the iconic towers.

-Over the next decade, the landmark development will create over 10,000 new jobs in Dubai, according to DMCC.For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Over the next decade, the landmark development will create over 10,000 new jobs in Dubai, according to DMCC.construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.